-Of course, and especially this year, we should support all businesses on their way up.
+Of course, we should support all businesses on their way up.
 Including those that represent the fabric of our communities and that we want and need to remain in our lives.
 But it should be (and usually is) because they are very good businesses.
 They are businesses we are cheering for because they enrich our lives.
 Not for the sake of their mere existence.

 Women are on par with men as new business creators; and they are creating excellent new businesses every day.
 Particularly Women of Color.
 So let’s not assume a smaller ambition for those who identify as female.
 Or shop small this holiday season out of an obligation to rail against the big guys.
 But instead let’s shop in anticipation of something great.